borkdude/deps.clj/README.md

 ### -Scommand

-One of the use cases for `deps.clj` is invoking a different command than a JVM Clojure.
+One of the use cases for `deps.clj` is invoking a different command than `java`.

 Given this `deps.edn`: